Rule Manager for Excel | Fix Conditional Formatting & Data Validation

 Here's an example of a rule with some issues.
 Note how the last shown issue is about a rule being applied to multiple areas:

-By clicking on the underlined cell references, you can quickly check which range the rule applies to now (red boxes), or to what new range the rule will be applied after you click the Apply button (green box).
+By clicking on the underlined cell references, you can quickly check which range the rule applies to now (red boxes in the screen-shot), or to what new range the rule will be applied after you click the Apply button (the green box).

-For more complicated multiple areas, several options may be available.
-Below you see an issue offering three choices to fix it:
+For more complicated (non-adjacent) multiple areas, several options may be available.
+Below you see an issue with three choices:

-If you change the selected option, the description "From E3:E4, G6, G9 To E3:G9" will change accordingly and the result range will be highlighted in the sheet.
+If you change the selected option, the description "From E3:E4, G6, G9 To E3:G9" will change accordingly and the new range will be highlighted on the sheet.

-Note that after applying either the row-wise, or the column-wise fix, a rescan of the rules may still highlight this rule as having an issue (because it now applies to multiple parallel rows/columns).
+Note that after applying either the row-wise or the column-wise fix, a rescan of the rules may still highlight this rule as having an issue (because it may still span multiple non-adjacent ranges).

 Updating

 If you are not sure you are using the latest version, click inside the Rule Manager pane and press control+F5 to ensure the latest version of Rule Manager is fetched from our server.
-The build number is listed close to the bottom of the pane.
+The build number is listed close to the bottom of the pane and you can click it to find out what is new:

 For Web Excel: Open your browser settings and clear its cache.
 Then close all browser windows and re-open it.